Matrix-Robotics/matrix-wp-theme/plugins/paid-member-subscriptions/readme.txt

 == Changelog ==
+= 2.3.3 =
+* Fix: A notice that started appearing with WordPress 5.7
+* Fix: An issue with a link from our Setup Wizard appearing as an empty link under the Dashboard menu
+* Feature: Improved Add New Payment page behaviour when the website has a lot of users
+* Misc: When exporting members that are part of a group subscriptions, every member will have an entry with his group name
+* Misc: Show current website IPN Url on the back-end payments page where credentials are added
+* Misc: Updated provided .po/.mo files with new strings from the plugin

 = 2.3.2 =
 * Misc: Don't show empty expiration date in back-end for recurring plugin managed subscriptions.
 * Misc: Added a button on the Settings -> Misc page that will re-register the Cron jobs from the plugin.